nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 FA2 implementation MAY restrict access to this operation to a contract administrator address only.

-The parameter is a lambda which returns hook contract entry point of type `unit -> hook_param contract`
+The parameter is an address plus hook entry point of type `hook_param`.

 The transfer hook is always invoked from the `transfer` operation.
 Otherwise, FA2 MUST fail.